SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/software_description.rst

    - General parameters

+      -  *Use parallel processing*: If not set, data will be processed serially.
+This will likely result in longer processing times, but smaller memory footprint during processing.

+      -  *Maximum cores to use*: Specify the maximum cores to use, in the case of parallel processing.
+If not specified, the maximum is the number of available cores, minus 1.

+      -  *Check memory use during resampling*: If set, memory availability will be checked before processing, and the number of processes will be modified if necessary.
+If not set, processing is attempted with the maximum number of cores specified.
+Use with caution: in some conditions, unsetting this option may result in software or computer crashes.

       -  *Skip coadd*: If selected, a separate flux cube will be made from each input file, using the interpolation algorithm.
          This option is useful for identifying bad input files.